robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 Documents with the commonly used Office Open XML (DOCX Microsoft Word files) and OpenDocument (ODT LibreOffice) file formats can be opened in a standard text editor after unzipping.
 However, content and formatting information is distributed into various folders and files.
 Overall, markdown displays the simplest structure, which facilitates the editing of documents.

+Several programs for the conversion between documents formats exist, such as the e-book library program calibre <https://code.google.com/archive/p/faenza-icon-theme/>.
+But the results of such conversions are often not satisfactory and require substancial manual corrections.
+Therefore, we were looking for a solution, which enables the creation of scientific manuscripts in a simple format, and the subsequent generation of multiple output formats.

 # Concepts of markdown and Pandoc
+Markdown was originally developed by John Gruber to simplify the writing of HTML documents <http://daringfireball.net/projects/markdown/>.

 ![Workfow for the generation of multiple document formats with Pandoc](fig-pandoc-workflow.png)<br>
 **Figure xx.** Workfow for the generation of multiple document formats with Pandoc.